 Where ΔT is integration time and N is the number of discrete data within ΔT.

-SNR is often expressed using logarithmic dB due to the wide dynamic range
+SNR is often expressed using logarithmic dB due to the wide dynamic range of signals.

 4. MARSE: Stands for measured area under the rectified signal envelope,